Business analysis

-Business analysis is a professional discipline focussed on identifying business needs and determining solutions to business problems.
+Business analysis is a professional discipline focused on identifying business needs and determining solutions to business problems.
 Solutions may include a software-systems development component, process improvements, or organizational changes, and may involve extensive analysis, strategic planning and policy development.
 A person dedicated to carrying out these tasks within an organization is called a business analyst or BA.

-Business analysts are not found solely within projects for developing software systems.
-They may also work across the organisation, solving business problems in consultation with business stakeholders.
+Business analysts are not limited to projects involving software system development.
+They may also collaborate across the organization, addressing business challenges alongside key stakeholders.
 Whilst most of the work that business analysts do today relates to software development / solutions, this is due to the ongoing massive changes businesses all over the world are experiencing in their attempts to digitise.